bonfire-networks/bonfire-app/README.md

 # Bonfire

-[Bonfire](https://bonfirenetworks.org/) - a place your community is happy to call home.
+[Bonfire](https://bonfirenetworks.org/) - tend to your digital life in community

-Self-host your online community and shape your experience at the most granular level: add and remove features, change behaviours and appearance, tune, swap or turn off algorithms.
-You are in total control.
+Customise and host your own online space and control your experience at the most granular level.

-Empower your community with tools to perform social, economic and political activities.
-Create safe and private spaces, and connect with the fediverse on your own terms.

 ### ⚠️ Warning
 This project is in the alpha stage (with beta coming soon).
 All APIs may change without warning and no guarantees are given about stability.
 Do not use it in production.
 You can keep track of progress [in our milestones](https://github.com/bonfire-networks/bonfire-app/milestones?direction=asc&sort=due_date&state=open)